NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 \subsubsection{Mass Loss}

-For low- and intermediate-mass star models, we adopted in \MESA\ the Reimers mass loss formula \citep{reimers:75} with $\eta_\mem{R}=0.5$ for the RGB phase.
-For the AGB phase we used the mass loss formula by \citet{bloecker:95a} with $\eta_\mem{B}=0.01$ for the O-rich phase.
-After the thermal pulse at which the surface C/O ratio exceeds $\sim 1.15$, because of the third dredge-up, we increase the mass loss to $\eta_\mem{B}=0.04$ for the 1.65 and $2\msun$ tracks and to $\eta_\mem{B}=0.08$ for the $3\msun$ tracks.
-This choice is motivated by observational constraints, as for example the maximum level of C enhancement seen in C-rich stars and planetary nebulae \citep{herwig:04c}, as well as by recent hydrodynamics simulations investigating mass loss rates in C-rich giants \citep[e.g.,][]{mattsson:10,mattsson:11} and preliminary evaluations of how they would influence AGB stellar evolution (Mattsson \etal, private communication).
-This choice is also motivated by stellar observations, including counts of C- and O-rich stars in the Magellanic Clouds \citep[e.g.][]{Marigo:2007cw}, which together indicate that the C-rich phase cannot last for more than at most a dozen thermal pulses.
-The $5\msun$ tracks are dominated by hot-bottom burning and do not become C-rich for most of their TP-AGB evolution.
-We adopt $\eta_\mem{B}=0.05$ from the beginning of the AGB phase for the two tracks with this mass.
+For the low- and intermediate-mass stellar models, we adopted in \MESA\ the Reimers mass loss formula \citep{reimers:75} with $\eta_\mem{R}=0.5$ for the RGB phase.
+For the AGB phase we used the mass loss formula from \citet{bloecker:95a} with $\eta_\mem{B}=0.01$ for the O-rich phase.
+During the TP phase carbon is recurrently mixed into the stellar envelope from the helium inter-shell by the third dredge-up.
+Once the surface C/O ratio exceeds about 1.15 we increased the mass loss parameters to $\eta_\mem{B}=0.04$ for the 1.65 and $2\msun$ tracks and to $\eta_\mem{B}=0.08$ for the $3\msun$ tracks.
+This choice is motivated by observational constraints on the maximum level of C enhancement seen in C-rich stars and planetary nebulae \citep{herwig:04c} as well as by hydrodynamics simulations investigating mass loss rates in C-rich giants \citep[e.g.,][]{mattsson:10,mattsson:11}.
+In order to explore the influence of the Mattson mass loss rate for C-stars we have calculated some preliminary stellar evolution tracks, and the mass loss parameters were chosen to reflect findings from these tests (Mattsson et al., in prep).
+The choice to enhance the mass loss rate is also motivated by considering counts of C- and O-rich stars in the Magellanic Clouds \citep[e.g.][]{Marigo:2007cw}, which together indicate that the C-rich phase cannot last for more than at most a dozen thermal pulses.
+While the Magellanic Clouds are more metal poor than the AGB models considered here, theoretical hydrodynamics calculations by \cite{mattsson:08} and observations of AGB stars in the galactic halo \citep[e.g.,][]{lagadec:12} and in metal poor galaxies \citep[e.g.,][]{sloan:09} including the Magellanic Clouds \citep[][]{groenewegen:09} indicate that mass-loss rates in the final C-rich AGB phase should not significantly change with metallicity.
+We refer to \cite{nanni:13}, \cite{karakas:14} and \cite{straniero:14} for more details.

+The $5\msun$ tracks are dominated by hot-bottom burning and do not become C-rich.
+We adopt $\eta_\mem{B}=0.05$ from the beginning of the AGB phase for the models tracks with this mass.